pivot-access-ltd/bma-offline-docs/src/understanding-maas-events-6373.md

 zorkobob  mm3tc8  fair-marten    AUDIT  Wed, 21 Sep.
 2022 14:10:38  Node  Untagging 'fair-marten'.
 ```

+In fact, there are several different levels associated with MAAS events:

+- INFO: the default, used if no `level=` is specified; shows `INFO` and `ERROR` events.
+A typical `INFO` event is "Ready", indicating that a machine has reached the "Ready" state.
+- CRITICAL: critical MAAS failures; shows only `CRITICAL` events.
+These events usually represent severe error conditions that should be immediately remedied.
+- ERROR: MAAS errors; shows only `ERROR` events.
+Typical `ERROR` events include such things as power on/off failures, commissioning timeouts, and image import failures.
+- WARNING: failures which may or may not affect MAAS performance; shows `WARNING` and `ERROR` events.
+A typical warning event, for example, might include the inability to find and boot a machine.
+- DEBUG: information which would help debug MAAS behavior; shows `DEBUG` and `INFO` events.
+Typical `DEBUG` events involve routine image import activites, for example.
+- AUDIT: information which helps determine settings and user actions in MAAS; shows only `AUDIT` events.
+They are [covered in more detail elsewhere](/t/understanding-maas-audit-events/6372).

 <a href="#heading--combining-filters"><h3 id="heading--combining-filters">Combining filters</h3></a>

 We can combine the `level` parameter with the `zone` parameter: